dimanikulin/dimanikulin/PublishWhere1.md

 # Reddit
 [Reddit](https://www.reddit.com/) is a network of communities where people can delve into their interests, hobbies, and passions.

-It has a content editor with two modes: MarkDown and a usual editor similar to Wordpad.
+It has a content editor with two modes: Markdown and a usual editor similar to Wordpad.

 For each story, it provides the option to add a title and content.